HL7/fhir-medmorph/input/pagecontent/provisioning.md

 {::options parse_block_html="true" /}

-MedMorph Architecture IG is providing the basic constructs required to enable public health and research reporting using  ECA rules embedded in Knowledge Artifacts which are machine processable and can be executed without burdening the provider.
+The MedMorph Reference Architecture IG is providing the basic constructs required to enable public health and research reporting using  ECA rules embedded in Knowledge Artifacts which are machine processable and can be executed without burdening the provider.
 In addition to the ECA rules there are references to ValueSets, Library resources, security certificates and Endpoint information.
-These different artifacts are shown in the Figure 9 below .
+These different artifacts are shown in the figure below.

 {::options parse_block_html="false" /}